-The camera alarm output allows the operation of an external device (for example, a light or a door opener).
+The camera alarm Output 1 symbol allows the operation of an external device (for example, a light or a door opener).

-▶ To operate, click the relay symbol.
+To operate the alarm output, click the Output 1 relay symbol.

 The symbol is red when the output is activated.